-If children misbehave, there are consequences
+If children misbehave, there are consequences.

 - C1 Verbal warning.

 - C2 Second verbal warning.

 - C3 Given if similar behaviour persists or immediately if behaviour warrants it.
 An accumulation of C3s within a school week will lead to detention and/or additional sanctions.
 Detention for years 7 & 8 will be after school with lunchtime detention for years 5 & 6.
-However, in certain circumstances and at the discretion of a senior member of staff, children in years 5 & 6 may also be placed on after school detention.
+However, in certain circumstances and at the discretion of a senior member of staff, children in years 5 & 6 may also be placed on after school detention

-- In School Suspension Isolation within school. - Fixed Period Suspension Fixed Period Suspension will be administered if a particular offence or offences are deserving of such disciplinary action. - Permanent exclusion Permanent exclusion will be considered when appropriate.
+- In School Suspension Isolation within school - Fixed Period Suspension Fixed Period Suspension will be administered if a particular offence or offences are deserving of such disciplinary action - Permanent exclusion Permanent exclusion will be considered when appropriate

-Please note that inappropriate behaviour of children on the journeys to and from school may be dealt with by school.
+Please note that inappropriate behaviour of children on the journeys to and from school may be dealt with by school, along with incidents when pupils are wearing their school uniform outside of school.